 The bottom line is that many people are feeling the squeeze.
 But if you think you require even one of these loans just to cover basic expenses‚ you need to stop and rethink your strategy.
 In many cases‚ if your debt has gotten to this point‚ it’s time to seriously consider bankruptcy as an option.

-If you are facing Chapter 7 bankruptcy in Los Angeles‚ contact Cal West Law to schedule your free consultation.
+If you are facing Chapter 7 bankruptcy in Woodland Hills‚ contact Cal West Law to schedule your free consultation.
 Call (818) 446-1334.